-The best pho in Melbourne is a highly debated topic.
-Whether you're an experienced pho fanatic or trying out the Vietnamese dish for the first time, everyone has their favourite spots.
+Melbourne's best pho is a point of contention.
+Whether you're a seasoned pho fan or tasting out a Vietnamese dish for the initial occasion, everyone has a favourite pho restaurant.

-The best pho in Melbourne is like a metaphor for happiness: we're all searching for it, there's a lot of theories on how to get it, and the secret is pretty simple.
-The best pho in Melbourne is the pho that's in front of you right now.
+The finest pho in Melbourne is a metaphor for happiness: we're all looking for it, there are many views about how to acquire it, and the key is relatively straightforward.
+The best pho in Melbourne is the pho right in front of you.

-So whether you're a pho-king newbie who never strays beyond tender sliced beef or a hardcore purist on the hunt for tripe and tendons, here are the best places to get pho in Melbourne.
+So, whether you're a pho novice looking for tender sliced beef or a diehard purist looking for tripe and tendons, here are the best locations to buy pho in Melbourne.

 Restaurants for the Best Pho in Melbourne